-Lujan Home for Girls, Papua New Guinea We support Lujan Home for Girls in Vanimo, Papua New Guinea.
+LUJAN HOME FOR GIRLS, PAPUA NEW GUINEA We support Lujan Home for Girls in Vanimo, Papua New Guinea.
 This refuge home is run by a religious order, the Sister Servants of the Lord and the Virgin Matará.
-They look after around 30 girls as young as two years old.
+They look after around 30 girls as young as two years

+Bridgith Jene, Lujan Home for Girls, Papua New Guinea.
+Photo: Jessica Oato and Isabella Saleu old.
 They operate Lujan Home like a family, caring for the girls like they are their own.
-Malnutrition is a significant issue in Papua New Guinea, so the Home provides the girls with a nutritionally balanced and varied diet and teaches the girls about nutrition and cooking so that they can bring these skills back to their families and communities when they leave the Home.
+Malnutrition is a significant issue in Papua New Guinea, so the Home provides the girls with a nutritionally balanced and varied diet and teaches the girls about nutrition and cooking so that they can bring these skills back to their families and communities when they leave the Lujan Home.
 Bridgith Jene is a 20-year-old resident of Lujan Home for Girls.
 Her life was marked by considerable hardship before finding refuge at Lujan Home.
-She used to endure a challenging 5-6 km trek to school through unsafe and poorly maintained roads, complicated even further by residing in a remote rural area.
+She used to endure a challenging five to six km trek to school through unsafe and poorly maintained roads, complicated even further by residing in a remote rural area.
 This often led to her arriving late.
 At the home, she enjoys the company of the other girls and the sisters, as it provides a safe refuge and access to education.
 As a result of her time at Lujan Home, Bridgith's future appears promising and full of opportunities, as she is supported and empowered to follow her dreams and lead a Christian life of purpose and dignity.
-Find out more about Bridgith's story on our website - caritas.org.nz/hot-png.
-Faith in Action - Write a letter of gratitude to someone whose love and compassion has made a difference in your life.
+Find out more about Bridgith's story in this video: Brigith's Story Video FAITH IN ACTION - Write a letter of gratitude to someone whose love and compassion has made a difference in your life.
 Come up with three small things that you can do to pay it forward. - Reflect on a major change that has happened in your life during the past year.
 In prayer, invite God to be with you and guide you on your journey.
-Closing Prayer God of the Resurrection, we know that the time is now - ko tēnei tonu te wā - to answer your call.
+CLOSING PRAYER God of the Resurrection, we know that the time is now - ko tēnei tonu te $w\bar{a}$ - to answer your call.
 You know our paths and the obstacles we face; you know our hearts and you invite us to entrust them to you.
 Remind us to share Your peace and hope to transform our world, to help bring your kingdom into being on earth as it is in heaven.
 We ask this through Jesus Christ, your Son, your gift of love for us. Āmene.